Siege of Fort Erie: Raid on Black Rock and Buffalo

-When the British force reached Fort Erie, Drummond's first sent a force on 3 August across the Niagara in batteaux to raid Buffalo and Black Rock.
+When the British force reached Fort Erie, Drummond first sent a force on 3 August across the Niagara in batteaux to raid Buffalo and Black Rock.
 He hoped to capture or destroy American supplies and provisions.
 The force consisted of two columns: one made up of the two flank companies and four of the centre companies of the 41st Foot under Lieutenant Colonel Evans of the 41st.
 The other was composed of the light companies of the 2nd Battalion, the 89th Foot and the 100th Foot, and the flank companies of the 104th (New Brunswick) Regiment of Foot, under Lieutenant Colonel William Drummond of Kelty, General Drummond's nephew.
 With some artillerymen, the force numbered 600 men in total.
 The force was under the overall command of Lieutenant Colonel John Tucker, the senior Lieutenant Colonel of the 41st Foot.

 The raid was a failure.
 On landing on the American side of the Niagara, Tucker found that the bridge over Conjocta Creek (now known as Scajaquada Creek) had been destroyed.
 The creek could not be forded, and an American detachment of 240 men of the 1st U.S. Rifle Regiment under Major Lodowick Morgan, with some volunteers, were defending the creek to prevent the bridge being repaired.
 The British casualties were 11 killed, 17 wounded, and 5 missing.
 The Americans took 6 prisoners, indicating that one of the British soldiers who had been recorded as "killed" had been captured.
 Tucker complained that the troops panicked and fled, though they subsequently rallied.
 The Americans lost 2 killed and 8 wounded.
 Major Morgan was killed a few days later in a clash between outposts.